One Method to Solve All House Robber Problems on LeetCode

 Prerequisites

-Today, we will discuss the "House Robber" series of problems, which are representative and skillful dynamic programming problems.
+Today, let's talk about the "House Robber" series of problems.
+This is a classic and skillful dynamic programming problem.

-The House Robber series consists of three problems, with a well-designed difficulty progression.
-The first problem is a standard dynamic programming problem, the second introduces the condition of a circular array, and the third one is more advanced, combining bottom-up and top-down dynamic programming approaches with binary trees, which I find very insightful.
+The House Robber series has three problems, and the difficulty increases step by step.
+The first is a standard dynamic programming problem.
+The second adds a circular array condition.
+The third combines bottom-up and top-down dynamic programming with binary trees, which is very inspiring.

 Let's start with the first problem.